20 for 20

 "Advancing Innovations in Agriculture for Rural Farmers"

 Grace Tiwari’s journey reflects the long-term power of education to transform not only one life, but entire communities.
 Raised in a rural village in Nepal where girls are often expected to marry young, Grace used her WMI scholarship to pursue higher education and redefine her future—and what is possible for women in her community.
-After earning her degree in agricultural science, she returned to serve rural Himalayan communities, leading livelihood programs and launching a WMI-supported beekeeping enterprise that equipped women farmers with sustainable income and long-term resilience.

 Today, Grace is pursuing a dual-titled PhD in Entomology and International Agriculture and Development at Penn State University, deepening her expertise with the intention of bringing that knowledge back to benefit communities like her own in Nepal.
 Her research applies artificial intelligence and machine learning to develop decision-support tools that help farmers manage destructive crop pests, connecting advanced science with real-world agricultural needs.
 With experience at organizations like the FAO and American Farmland Trust, she brings both global perspective and practical insight to her work.